JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/IUA_Conference_in_Helsinki.md

 Another issue I would like to address today is the one on the trademarks—the three Concentric-Circles Symbol and the names “Urantia” and “Urantian”—especially the three Concentric-Circle Symbol.

-First of all, we are told that the symbol is _the material emblem of the Trinity government_ [[UB 53:5.4](/en/The_Urantia_Book/53#p5_4)].
+First of all, we are told that the symbol is _the material emblem of the Trinity government_ <a id="a341_93"></a>[[UB 53:5.4](/en/The_Urantia_Book/53#p5_4)].
 They were displayed as “the banner of Michael” under which the loyal beings rallied when “there was war in heavenn during the episode of the Lucifer rebellion.

 Then, they were used by Machiventa during his emergency revelation on earth and, as such, they became associated with the third revelation.